Driver weeds such as waterhemp (pictured) have developed resistance to some herbicides

 As the challenge of resistant weeds continues, many growers have begun to take a closer look at their weed control approach.

 “Growers have always known weed control is critical.
 However, they are now realizing that some of their practices need to evolve to stay ahead of the weed threat,” adds Frank Rittemann, selective corn herbicides product manager for Bayer.

 Rittemann says that during and after harvest is the perfect time to evaluate a weed-management program since growers have spent many hours in the field and can evaluate if there are any weed escapes.
-He and Waddington recommend that during harvest and planning for 2018, growers ask themselves six questions to determine the best weed-control program for their operation.
+He and Waddington recommend that during harvest and planning, growers ask themselves six questions to determine the best weed-control program for their operation.

 - What is the history of the field?
 Understand the current and past weed pressure in a field, including the specific weed species and resistance issues.
 It’s also important to understand the herbicide history of the field.
 In fact, a study from the University of Illinois found that management of a field was the most important factor when it came to resistance issues in a field.

 - What is the weed pressure in the region?
 Consider not just weed pressure in the surrounding fields, but also throughout the local geography.
 The prevalence of resistant weeds grows every year, so agronomists and extension agents are great resources to learn more about the prevalence of specific species in a region.

 - What type of weather does the field typically experience?
 Mother Nature plays a significant part in any herbicide program and its effectiveness.
 Waddington says that environmental factors, such as rain and temperature affect how herbicides work.

 - How does the soil hold the herbicide?
 “The more productive soils, generally, have higher organic matter,” says Waddington.
 “They will hold herbicides better.”
 This means that heavier, heartier soils can absorb and hold on to a herbicide for longer periods of time, whereas in sandy and lighter soils herbicides are at risk of being flushed away with rain.